nagyist/tao-user-guide/src/3.0/items/creating-a-new-item.md

 **Step 2:** In the *Library*, click the *class* or folder that the interaction (and associated test) applies.

-This will bring up a new Actions Bar that includes the following options: Properties, New Class, New Item, Export, and Import.
+This will bring up a button bank below the Library that includes the following options: New Class, New Item, Export, and Import.
+In the Action Bar, you'll find the Properties button.

 **Step 3:** Click on *New Item* in the Actions Bar.